DavideBraga/master-degree-CS/README.md

 - Code snippets and examples
 - Supplementary resources

-  *Note: The materials provided in this repository are created as part of the coursework for the Master's program in Computer Science and Engineering.
-All credits and rights related to the educational content belong to the University of Verona.
-Some ispirations are taken by https://github.com/alessiogj/master-degree-computer-science repository, who analyze similar courses; in particular, the cryptography notes came from this repo.*
+  *Note: The materials provided in this repository were created as part of the coursework for the Master's program in Computer Science and Engineering.
+All credits and rights to the educational content belong to the University of Verona.
+Some inspiration was taken from alessiogj, which covers similar courses.
+In particular, the cryptography notes are derived from that source.
+Additionally, the notes on Cybersecurity, Software Engineering, and Parallel Programming were created by nickkpiccoli.
+I have only partially modified the notes in question.*

 Feel free to explore the content, contribute, or provide feedback.
 Let's collaboratively build a valuable resource for everyone in the computer science community.
 Happy coding and learning! 🖥️📚